 LSU Police works closely with Federal, State, and Local public safety partners.

-The Louisiana State University Police Department exists to provide a secure and safe environment through professional law enforcement services that enhances the educational process.
+The Louisiana State University Police Department exists to provide a secure and safe environment through professional law enforcement services that enhance the educational process.
 The Department will support the University mission through delivery of high-quality services to the University and surrounding community.

-To continue to understand the importance in collaborating with our diverse community to improve the safety for those who live, work, study, or visit Louisiana State University.
+To continue to understand the importance of collaborating with our diverse community to improve the safety for those who live, work, study, or visit Louisiana State University.
 Our Officers do this through a combination of proactive and educational law enforcement services.
 We will continue to build on the partnerships with our students, faculty, staff, and the community, to prevent the next crime.
 Our primary concern is to serve and protect all who come to campus.